arfc/report-template/README.md

-### To add a citation to elements in your local directory:
+### Adding a Citation to Elements in your Local Directory:

 	This sentence is used as an example citation call ~\cite{call_tag}.